 Essentially, IT departments must strike the right balance between adding extra security layers and avoiding end user frustration or slowing down productivity.

 Enforcing user security to prevent attacks using compromised credentials often can result in complex, costly and disruptive processes.
-As we have seen from the research, these are the very reasons why multifactor authentication solutions are, unfortunately, often viewed as difficult to implement.
+Naturally, these are the very reasons why MFA solutions, unfortunately, often viewed as difficult to implement.

-Thankfully, IT managers have a better way to avoid a security breach – a combination of granular multifactor authentication and contextual access controls that can be easily personalized to each employee, striking the balance between user productivity and user security.
+Thankfully, IT managers have a better way to avoid a breach due to compromised credentials: a combination of granular MFA and contextual access controls that can be easily personalized to each employee, striking the balance between user productivity and user security.